High Noon For Catalan Lawmakers

 Nevertheless, market consensus is seeking a 'symbolic statement' rather than a declaration of independence as signs of disagreement are starting to emerge within the regional government itself, with more moderate members fearing the consequences of a further step towards independence, given the lack of support from the EU, and moves by various corporations and financial institutions leaving the region itself.

-However, if Catalonia declares independence and Spanish government triggers Article 155 of the constitution, the end result could be higher market volatility - pro-independence groups are expected to paralyze activity in major Catalan cities.
+However, if Catalonia declares independence and the Spanish government triggers Article 155 of the constitution, the end result could be higher market volatility - pro-independence groups are expected to paralyze activity in major Catalan cities.

 Stateside, the 'big' dollar is waiting for tomorrow's FOMC minutes, which may provide more details on the path of interest rates and balance sheet tapering.